 Whether you’re in retail, telecommunications, banking, or any other sector, I see three clear priorities for customer engagement leaders in 2022:

-- Meet customers where they are, with personalized, proactive experiences
+- Meet customers where they are, with personalised, proactive experiences

 - Connect automated and live experiences